We are not afraid to stand up for you

 If you drive commercially, the margin for mistakes disappears.
 The legal BAC limit for CDL holders in Georgia is 0.04%, half the standard for most drivers.
 And the consequences come fast.

-• First offense: CDL disqualification for 1 year (3 years with hazardous materials)
+• First offense: CDL disqualification for 1 year (3 years if transporting hazardous materials)

-• Second offense: Lifetime disqualification (with rare exceptions)
+• Second offense: Lifetime disqualification (with limited exceptions)

-Even if the incident happened in your personal vehicle, your commercial license can be affected.
-That is why we challenge everything, from the stop itself to the accuracy of the device used.
-For CDL holders, defending the license is defending the job.
+Even if the incident occurred in your personal vehicle, your CDL may still be affected depending on the charge and final disposition.
+That is why we carefully examine every aspect of the case, from the stop itself to the accuracy of the testing device.
+For CDL holders, defending the license means defending the job.

 What About Future Jobs?